The Correlation Between US Bonds Yields and USDCHF

 BUY THE BOOK "THE HIDDEN PATTERNS BEHIND 15 FOREX PAIRS" AT AMAZON BOOKS

-The Inverse Relation between Bond Rates and Bond Prices
+📈 The Inverse Relationship Between Bond Yields and Bond Prices

-Although USDCHF shows a direct correlation to US bond yields it shows an inverse correlation to US bond prices.
+Although USD/CHF shows a direct correlation with U.S. bond yields, it exhibits an inverse correlation with U.S. bond prices.
+Here's why:

--Bond price is the price at which a bondholder pays to buy a bond.
-If the level of interest rates increases the price of bonds decreases.
+• Bond price refers to the amount a bondholder pays to purchase a bond.
+When interest rates rise, the price of existing bonds falls.

-Therefore, bond prices and bond yields are inversely correlated.
-When bond prices fall the bond yields rise, and vice versa.
+Therefore, bond prices and bond yields are inversely correlated—when bond prices fall, bond yields rise, and vice versa.

-During periods when US rates start moving higher, Forex investors tend to go long on USDJPY in order to implement carry-trading strategies.
+During periods when U.S. interest rates begin to rise, Forex investors tend to go long on USD/JPY to profit from the widening interest rate differential.

 ■ The Correlation of US Bonds Rates to USDCHF